teiniker/jenkins-pipeline-python/README.md

 In this example we see a Python project that is built using Jenkins.

-* `Jenkinsfile`: The pipeline consists of three stages
+* `Jenkinsfile`: The pipeline consists of two stages
-    - setup-env: Install dependencies in a virtual environment
     - analyze: Analyze the source code using pylint
     - test: Run the test executable